hypered/slab/README.md

 </ul>
 ```

-You can think of it as HTML + functions and imports, and read more about it at
+You can think of Slab as HTML + functions and imports, and read more about it at
 [slab-lang.org](https://slab-lang.org/).

 # Development